deepset-ai/haystack/CONTRIBUTING.md

 2. Verify that "Allow edits and access to secrets by maintainers" on the PR page's sidebar is checked

+3. Make sure the branch of your fork where you push your changes is not called `master`.
+If it is, either change its name or remember to manually trigger the `Code & Documentation Updates` action after a push.

 ### Local
 However, you can also run the tests locally by executing pytest in your terminal from the `/test` folder.